5 Two Parameters

 5.3.1 Models

 Let’s estimate a simple version of the model.
-First, we need to load the brms and tidybayes packages.
+Load the tidymodels package.

 Because we are estimating a linear model, we begin with: